Eskom: Soweto

 The single largest South African municipality to owe Eskom for unpaid electricity is the City of Johannesburg Metropolitan Municipality in which Soweto owes R13 billion to R16.4 billion in 2019.
 In response, Eskom initiated a process of cutting off electricity to debtors in the city, which resulted in violent public protests.
 The city has a history of non-payment dating back to the 1980s when non-payment was used as a form of non-violent protest against apartheid era policies.
 This is thought to have cultivated a culture of non-payment.

-Zimbabwe Power Exports
+Zimbabwe power exports

-300MW of power are exported to Zimbabwe in a deal valued at US$2 million a month.
+300 MW of power are exported to Zimbabwe in a deal valued at US$2 million a month.

 At the end of November 2019 it was revealed that Zimbabwe owed $22 million in debt to Eskom (about 11 months in arrears).
 Despite statements that Eskom continues to supply Zimbabwe during scheduled blackouts, electricity is only supplied if Eskom does not need it.